Used and loved by millions

 Common error

-Avoid using "touch base" in highly formal communications or with individuals who prefer more formal language.
-Opt for phrases like "follow up" or "communicate" in those scenarios.
+Avoid using "touch base" in highly formal or academic writing.
+Opt for more professional alternatives like "communicate" or "consult" in those situations.

 Antonio Rotolo, PhD - Digital Humanist | Computational Linguist | CEO @Ludwig.guru